 Location: 2/2 Arak Soi Sriphum

-Dash Restaurant is set within a traditional teak house, a gorgeous setting to discover top quality Thai cuisine.
-The portions are massive and there is also has a range of Western dishes on the menu.
+Dash Restaurant is set within a traditional teak house, a gorgeous setting to discover top-quality Thai cuisine.
+The portions are massive and there is also a range of Western dishes on the menu.

 Location: 38/2 Moon Maung Road Soi 2